"Nature is not a place to visit. It is home." Sander

 I opened a gallery and studio shop called Whitefield with Mom running the shop.
 Not many people would shake up their world at 78 young but she could not have been happier.
 I felt absolutely blessed seeing her so content.
 For myself owning a place in the mountains, living close to nature and opening Whitefield’s was absolute joy.
 Short-lived; a few years later I sold Whitefield to care for my mother who suddenly developed a rare form of cancer.
 A lesson to live life in the now and love the moment you are in.
 If I had thought what if? we would never have had a few years of wow.

-When I left Vermont, I left my joy, my art, my life.
-The healing energy from nature, gone, in the distance and my life has never been the same.
+I am happily back in Vermont but several years ago I left Vermont.
+I left my joy, my art, my life.
+The healing energy from nature, gone, in the distance and my life never the same.
 I am grateful that I cared for such a beautiful soul and wonderful friend at the end of her life.
 I understand so much more from my experiences.
 We all live with the pain of bad choices but what we do with the pain, leads to wisdom.
 I am overjoyed to say though a long journey I am back in the place that makes my heart sing, Vermont.

 The loving energy of a creative act is placed inside an artist work.
 It is the soulful gift from an artist to the observer of the work.
 It is something special, uniquely its own and people need to cherish.
 I place this loving energy in all work whether it is a painting or painted furniture or fairy house I place within the work a part of my soul, passing it on to you.